Data Use Policy

 - No selling of user data.
 We do not sell, rent, or share our users' personal data with third parties for their marketing purposes.

-6. AI & Machine Learning Ethics
+6. Data & Authenticator Ethics

 - Human oversight.
 Critical platform decisions (account suspensions, dispute resolutions, fraud detection) involve human review and are not made solely by automated systems.